Rich Shapero considers himself normal in most respects, unusual in a few:

 “For some reason, I’ve always wanted to live in a different world.
 My thoughts always get warped toward a place and a state that I imagine is better than the one we’re born into.
 The virtue of being at peace with the human condition was not bestowed on me.
 I’ve never felt that there was any reconciliation possible between our aspirations and the struggles we inevitably endure.
 This outlook may be the result of a genetic defect or some experiential trauma.
 I’ve had my share.
 Whatever the reason, I have a different perspective.
 And because I have a passion for words, I’ve attempted to put my ideas into story form and make them available to others.”

-His projects include The Hope We Seek, Too Far and Wild Animus.
+His projects include Rin, Tongue and Dorner, Arms from the Sea, The Hope We Seek, Too Far and Wild Animus.

 Giving It Away

-Rich Shapero is giving away books, CDs, tablet apps and ebooks.
+Rich Shapero is giving away books, music, apps and ebooks.
 Why?

 “I want people to see what I’ve done.
 I have no commercial motive.
 I’m like a street musician playing for whoever might have the interest to stop and listen.”